 - Jezebel, the wicked queen of Israel, could very well be the poster child for this trope.
 She is extremely beautiful...and has the people of Israel killed if they refused to worship the Phoenician god Ba'al. In the process, she turns many Israelites away from God.

 - Former Playboy Playmate April Hunter, who debuted in WCW roughly a year after Sable won the women's championship, knew from the get go she was going to run right into this trope.
-She eventually came to embrace it, putting together a trio with Taylor Made and Allysin Kay that call themselves Made In Sin, a name not chosen by coincidence.
+She eventually came to embrace it, putting together a trio with Taylor Made and Allysin Kay that call themselves Made In Sin, a name not chosen Just for Pun.

 - It is bad but celebrated in his own case with Panamanian wrestler VENENO, who briefly made "El Guapo Siniestro" his official gimmick in IWRG.
 Of course he usually kept his looks hidden until Grand Markus Jr unmasked him two years later in CMLL